iternio/ovms-link/README.md

 ### Obtain Live Data Token

-1. Register with [A Better Routeplanner (ABRP)](https://abetterrouteplanner.com)
+1. Register with [A Better Routeplanner (ABRP)](https://abetterrouteplanner.com) and login
-2. Setup your vehicle starting with **Select car model**
+2. Setup your vehicle, starting with **Select car model**
-3. Ins the settings for the new vehicle, click on the **Live data** button to generate a generic token
+3. In the settings for the new vehicle, click on the **Live data** button to generate a generic token.
+Keep a record of this token

 ### Install the abrp.js Plugin in OVMS